ioctlsg/PRTG_SMS_Gateway/README.md

 # PRTG SMS Gateway

 There are 2 methods to use PRTG to delievery SMS notiifcation.
-Below would walk over the 2 methods

 # Method 1 - HTTP API